 You can also use aloe vera soaked cotton eye pads to cool and soothe.
-Rose and aloe are cooling and will help balance pitta in the eye.
+Rose and aloe vera are cooling and will help balance Pitta in the eye.

 Savasana is a yoga pose.
 Lie on your back; be sure you are comfortable and at ease.
 Close your eyes and place a clean eye pillow on your face covering both eyes.

-Spend 10 minutes or so in quiet darkness .
+Spend 10 minutes or so in the quiet darkness.
 Breathe easily.
 Balancing Alochaka Pitta like this helps balance out emotions as well.
-This is a great practice to try before bed .
+This is a great practice to try before bed.

-Go to an Ayurvedic spa or get as friend to help you treat yourself to eye rejuvenation therapy (netra basti) for deep ease.
+Go to an Ayurvedic spa or get a friend to help you treat yourself to eye rejuvenation therapy (netra basti) for deep ease.